-- 4.21 Most of the optimised metrics used in best value appraisal are calculated using information that is evaluated at option-level.
-The IVM takes the option-level information and combines it to make programme-level assessments. - 4.22 Combining option-level information to make a programme-level assessment can be as simple as adding option-level values together.
-In other cases, further calculations are made e.g. the cost metrics, where each of the schemes have to be scheduled over the planning period and costs discounted over time. - 4.23 The key data source for each of the metrics, links to the relevant method statements where further information can be found, and a summary of the programme-level calculation is in Table 8.
+Most of the optimised metrics used in best value appraisal are calculated using information that is evaluated at option-level.
+The IVM will take the option-level information and combine it to make programme-level assessments.

+Combining option-level information to make a programme-level assessment can be as simple as adding option-level values together.
+In other cases, further calculations will be made e.g. the cost metrics, where each of the schemes have to be scheduled over the planning period and costs discounted over time.

+The key data source for each of the metrics, links to the relevant method statements where further information can be found, and a summary of the programme-level calculation is in Table 8.